DicomImport

 Purpose

-The purpose of the DicomImport module is to import DICOM files directly via a call to the Dicom Processor Library (DPL) without requiring an intermediate image representation.
+The DicomImport module allows for importing DICOM files directly via a call to the Dicom Processor Library (DPL) without requiring an intermediate image representation.

-The module output are images loaded from the DICOM frames.
+The module output consists of images loaded from the DICOM frames.
 The images’ pixel data is only loaded when needed to reduce memory load.

 Usage

-• Then use the Import button to parse the directories.
-This composes image volumes from the DICOM files in it and shows them in the patient tree.
+Then use the Import button to parse the directories.
+This composes image volumes from the DICOM files in them and shows them in the patient tree.

-• Check the console and the outLogModel for issues and errors and other information and the generated image volumes.
+Check the console and the outLogModel for issues, errors, and other information regarding the generated image volumes.

-Sorting and parting can be configured directly via Direct Sort Part Configuration or by selecting a file containing the configuration via Sort Part Config File.
+Sorting and partitioning can be configured directly via Direct Sort Part Configuration or by selecting a file containing the configuration via Sort Part Config File.

-In case multiple volumes have been generated during import, it is possible to toggle through the volumes forward (>) and backward (<).
-The total number of volumes generated can be found in field volumeCount.
+In the event that multiple volumes have been generated during import, it is possible to toggle through the volumes forward (>) and backward (<).
+The total number of volumes generated can be found in the field volumeCount.

 Note:After the import, the imported DICOM files are still needed for the image data in the image output, which will be read on demand.
 Under Windows, they will be locked and cannot be moved away until the import is cleared.